mideind/GreynirCorpus/README.md

 The treebank has two parts:

-1. A large corpus of sentences parsed mechanically using the [Greynir](https://github.com/mideind/ReynirPackage) rule-based parser.
+1. 7 million sentences, shuffled and **parsed mechanically** using the [Greynir](https://github.com/mideind/ReynirPackage) rule-based parser.
+   This treebank is contained in the single file `psd/greynir_corpus.zip`.
+Note that the file is about 1.6 gigabytes in compressed form, or 9 gigabytes uncompressed.

-2. A smaller gold standard corpus of sentences with parse trees that have been manually corrected and verified.
+2. A **gold standard** corpus of 2,610 sentences with parse trees that have been manually corrected and verified.
+This corpus is contained in the `gold/` directory, in text files named `greynir_corpus_*.psd`.
+Each text file contains 10 manually annotated sentences.
+The sentences tend to get longer with higher file numbers.

 The annotation scheme is extensively described in this 60-page [guideline document (PDF)](https://github.com/mideind/ReynirPackage/blob/master/doc/_static/annotation_instructions.pdf?raw=true).